roycetech/anki-tools/anki_card_maker/README.md

 - _Display Tag_ - it is hard coded into the card html to quick visibility.
 It adds important, relative information to the card content.

 - File _base name_ - it is the simple filename without the extension.  e.g. `file.txt.bak` => `file.txt`
+- _card block_ - it is the line(s) of text that will appear on one side of a card.

 Notable Codes: